-Export and import custom templates, rows, and modules
+Export and import saved templates, rows, and modules

 You can export your custom layout templates, as well as saved rows and modules, and import them into another site – or give them to clients, or sell them.

-You can select a combination of individual templates, rows, or modules to export, or all of them.
+You can select a combination of individual templates, rows, or modules to export, or the entire set.
 This means you can create sets of templates on a single WordPress install or staging area, then easily move them around to other locations or bundle them for resale or distribution.

-- If you export a post or page that contains a global row or module, you should also export the saved row or module.
+- If you export a post or page that contains a global row or module, it's a good idea to export the saved row or module.
 That way, when you import the post or page, the global rows and modules can be relinked to the master template on the new site.

 - Images and icon sets used by the templates, rows, or modules you're exporting are not migrated with the template.
 You'll have to add them to the new location after import.
 Likewise, the theme at the new site will control the default font families, colors, and so on.

-- Links are not updated automatically in the imprted
+- Links are not updated automatically in the imported template.

 - If you are migrating an entire website from one domain to another (for example, you are migrating a development site to production), we recommend following our instructions for Migrating a Site To Another Domain instead of moving templates.